 Minco Exploration PLC ("Minco Exploration", "Minco", or the "Company") continues to focus its exploration efforts on its Prospecting Licences ("PLs") in Ireland.
-These are held either directly or in joint venture with Boliden Tara Mines Limited ("Boliden").
-Minco's application for a Prospecting Licence covering the Milltown mineral prospect and adjacent ground in County Clare was successful and the Licence was issued in February 2023.
+These are held either directly or in joint venture with Boliden Tara Mines DAC ("Boliden").

-The licences held by Minco are considered prospective exploration areas for "Irish Type" carbonate hosted zinc-lead mineralization and quality target areas have been identified through field work, reinterpretation of historical exploration data and application of geological concepts.
+The licences held by Minco are considered prospective exploration areas for "Irish Type" carbonate hosted zinc-lead mineralization and quality target areas have been identified through field work, reinterpretation of historical exploration data and application of advanced geological concepts.